 disciplined -- and to love their husbands and their children;

-"To be self-controlled, chaste, homemakers, good-natured (kind-hearted), adapting and subordinating themselves to their husbands, that the word of God maynot
+"To be self-controlled, chaste, homemakers, good-natured (kind-hearted), adapting and subordinating themselves to their husbands, that the word of God may

+society.
 Again, God's chosen and perfect way is being conveyed to us through Paul.
-A woman who willingly follows the example set forth in these verses reaps contentment and fulfillment; and her family, as a single unit within our society, will fare well.
+A woman who willingly follows the example set forth in these verses reaps contentment and fulfillment; and her family, as a single unit within our society, will

-about men and women of different age groups and their respective roles; how to deal with government and government officials; and, generally, how everyone should interact with one another, conduct themselves, and live harmoniously together.
+about church leadership; about men and women of different age groups and their respective roles; how to deal with government and government officials; and, generally, how everyone should interact with one another, conduct themselves, and live harmoniously